 Degrees Offered: BA in interdisciplinary studies (linguistics), MA in linguistics, PhD in linguistics

 Linguistics (LING), also called linguistic science or the science of language, is the study of how language works–how it is acquired, how it is used, how it is represented in the brain, how it changes over time, and so on.
 Major subfields are documentary linguistics, phonetics, phonology, morphology, syntax, semantics, discourse analysis, pragmatics, historical linguistics, sociolinguistics, psycholinguistics (including developmental psycholinguistics), neurolinguistics, mathematical and computational linguistics, and ethnographic linguistics.

 Linguistics is relevant to many endeavors, including cognitive science, language planning, language teaching, speech synthesis and recognition, treatment of language disorders, repair of communication breakdowns, and information technology.
 Our program presents unique opportunities for the study of Austronesian (Malayo-Polynesian) and Asian languages.
 It also has special strengths in language acquisition, psycholinguistics, sociolinguistics, and language documentation and conservation.

-Our program is recognized as being among the top twenty-five in the U.S.
+Our program is recognized as being among the top fifteen in the U.S.

 All faculty in the department participate in the advising of students majoring in linguistics.
 Undergraduates majoring in linguistics under the Interdisciplinary Studies program are advised initially by the undergraduate advisor.
 Graduate majors are advised by the chair of the graduate field of study or by one of the language documentation faculty.
 Students are later assigned to specific faculty members for advising according to their special interests.